tfraczak/accord/README.md

 Implmenting this was fun, and allowed me to be creative with how the user interacts with the app.

 ### _**Implmenting a dynamic Chat Channel for websockets.**_
 When I started the `Messages` feature, I was bouncing ideas off of the other students who were also doing websockets.
-We finally were able to send data from our front end to our back end, but we didn't have any logic to handle the data in the back end yet.
+We finally were able to send data from our front-end to our back-end, but we didn't have any logic to handle the data in the back-end yet.
 There was some discussion about whether or not we'd have to set up another `ApplicationCable` channel to handle either a `Channel` or `Conversation` chat.
 I came up with a solution for addressing the distinction between our `polymorphic association` for `Messages` concerning `Channels` and `Conversations` (a.k.a.
 Direct Messages):
 ```ruby
 class ChatChannel < ApplicationCable::Channel